crossorigin="anonymous">

 How would the main goal be achieved?
 What change do you want to create for women in society?
 What does a law mean?
 For better and for worse, who will benefit from the endeavors?

 What benefit will arise from this?
 In the case of feminists, they need to explain that should their agenda succeed, the woman can be more independent from men and family, whether marriage is suitable for her or not.
-Without fear of the financial damage.
+Without fear of financial damage.
 Less violence from possessive men (economic as well), and so on.

 Clarify your intentions, state your expectations.
 The same goes for any group with socio-political intentions.